- See a full list of publications

 |1992||BSc in Environmental Biology||Manchester University|

-Lisa enjoys an active research role in Europe, developing methodologies for use within the UNECE LRTAP Convention.
-This research focus continues from her PhD studies and investigates the biological, economic and social impacts of ground-level ozone on agriculture and forests.
-This research has lead to the revision of methods to estimate both the deposition and impacts of tropospheric ozone using flux based Critical Levels as a policy tool across Europe.
-Currently she is chair of UNECE CLRTAP sub-group of forest scientists from across Europe charged with the task of developing models to assess the risks caused by ground level ozone to dominant European forest species.
+Lisa has worked extensively in Europe, Asia and southern Africa.
+In Europe she her research has contributed to developing methodologies for use within the UNECE LRTAP Convention.
+This research focuses on investigating the biological, economic and social impacts of ground-level ozone on agriculture and forests and has led to the revision of methods to estimate both the deposition and impacts of tropospheric ozone using flux based Critical Levels as a policy tool across Europe.
+In south Asia Lisa’s research has supported the ‘Malé Declaration’, an inter-governmental treaty established to control and prevent air pollution in the seven South Asian countries.
+In southern Africa Lisa’s research support the Air Pollution Network in Africa (APINA).

 |2007-||UNEP||£6K||Atmospheric Brown Cloud: Agricultural impacts|